postmannen/steward/README.md

 // generated and we also need a copy of  the details of the the
 // initial request message.
 PreviousMessage *Message
-// The node to relay the message via.
-RelayViaNode Node `json:"relayViaNode" yaml:"relayViaNode"`
-// The node where the relayed message originated, and where we want
-// to send back the end result.
-RelayFromNode Node `json:"relayFromNode" yaml:"relayFromNode"`
-// The original value of the ToNode field of the original message.
-RelayToNode Node `json:"relayToNode" yaml:"relayToNode"`
-// The original method of the message.
-RelayOriginalMethod Method `json:"relayOriginalMethod" yaml:"relayOriginalMethod"`
-// The method to use when the reply of the relayed message came
-// back to where originated from.
-RelayReplyMethod Method `json:"relayReplyMethod" yaml:"relayReplyMethod"`
-// done is used to signal when a message is fully processed.
-// This is used for signaling back to the ringbuffer that we are
-// done with processing a message, and the message can be removed
-// from the ringbuffer and into the time series log.
 ```